This is the final chapter which brings us up to date!

 ‘Tell you what though, if I ever bumped in to that Catherine Mayhew on a flight of stairs I might consider a quick shove!
 She was really horrible!’

 ‘Oh…didn’t I tell you?’
 Laughed Lisa, ‘She works in the café in Debenhams!
-I see her most weeks when I have lunch with my Charlotte.
+I see her most weeks when I have lunch with our Charlotte.
 We can go in for a coffee when we finish here if you like.
 I’m sure Catherine will be thrilled to hear that you’re a deputy head now!’

 ‘Do you remember when Charlie insisted on being called Nemo?
 It’s hard to believe my god-daughter starts University next year.’

 The guide took them up the stairs to QER – it was smaller than either of them remembered.
-While he was telling the rest of the party about the Queen using that room whenever she was on progress, Jo remembered that she had always wanted to get a key and find out what was behind that little door in the corner.
+While he was telling the rest of the party about the Queen using that room whenever she was on progress, Jo remembered that she had always wanted to get a key and find out what was behind that little pale green door in the corner.
 The view out of the window over a beautifully tended garden was a lot better than the huts and Art Room that were there in the eighties.
 They did a valiant job keeping a straight face while the guide took them through the darkened corridor that was supposed to be haunted and regaled them with the tale of the Grey Lady.

 ‘Seven years and not a hint of a clammy chill on the back of my neck!’ whispered Lisa as Jo giggled.
 Then finally they finished off with the Chapel which was as peaceful and beautiful as ever.
 All too soon the tour was over.